10th and Osprey Townhomes Mural Project

 Background

 In 2024, residents of the building proposed a mural to beautify their community and contribute to Sarasota’s public art landscape.
-After review and approval by the Public Art Committee (PAC) in May 2025, the City issued a national Call to Artists through CallForEntry.org.
+Following review and approval by the Public Art Committee (PAC) in May 2025, the City issued a national Call to Artists through CallForEntry.org.

-Meet the Finalists
+About the Finalists

 Sonny Behan (Miami, FL)

-Truman Adams (Sarasota, FL)
+Truman Adams (Sarasota, FL) Selected Artist

 Trinity Rivard (Tampa, FL)